StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 5. Click the **Create new Key** button to create an Access/Secret key pair.

-#### S3-compatible storage system
+#### Other S3-compatible storage system

-If you choose an S3-compatible storage system, such as MinIO, configure `StorageCredentialParams` as follows:
+If you choose other S3-compatible storage system, such as MinIO, configure `StorageCredentialParams` as follows:

 ```SQL
 "aws.s3.enable_ssl" = "<true | false>",